let968/rhino-run/README.md

   ** New Features **
     - Startup, pause, and end game menu added to game
+    - Tutorial to help player understand the gameplay
     - Score tracker for players
     - Rhino that chases the player after a certain amount of points are reached
     - Stats were added for each run